hapi-server/data-specification/README.md

 **Response**

-The response is in HTML format and is not strictly defined, but should look something like the example below.
+The response is in HTML format with a mime type of `text/html`.
+The content for thelanding page is not strictly defined, but should look something like the example below.

 **Example**